What is Data Science?

 Data science is becoming an essential field as companies produce larger and more diverse datasets.
 For most enterprises, the data discovery process begins with data scientists diving through massive sets while seeking strategies to focus them and provide better insights for analysis.

 One of the biggest fields where data analytics software incorporates data science is in internet search and recommendation engines.
 Companies like Google use data science and analytics to predict search values based on inputs, recommendations, and even recognition of images, video, and audio.

 In retail, data science can simplify the process of targeting by improving the discovery part of the analysis and uncovering connections that are not readily visible, leading to better targeting and marketing efforts.

 See it in action:

-At its core, data science is about taking large, unstructured groups of data and finding order in the chaos.Watch A Demo Back to Glossary
+At its core, data science is about taking large, unstructured groups of data and finding order in the chaos.Start Free Trial Back to Glossary